microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 1. Search for ‘Microsoft Dev Box’ in the azure portal to navigate to the Dev Box service.
 2. Click on ‘get started’.
 This will navigate you to a wizard to set up your dev box resources.
 Fill out the fields in the template to deploy all of the necessary Azure resources for dev box.
     - Resource group: build 2025
-    - Location: WestUS3, or EastUS2
+    - Your region should be pre-selected from the resource group
     - DevCenter Name, Project Name, Pool Name: **NOTE** make sure you are using unique names for each of your resources
 3. Click on 'Next' and wait to ensure there aren't any errors related to duplicates in the resource names.
 4. Click on 'Create' to spin up resources.
-5. Once the resources are deployed, go to devportal.microsoft.com.
+5. Once the resources are deployed, go to devportal.microsoft.com or refresh your existing instance.
 From here click on ‘New Dev Box’ and follow the steps for Dev Box creation.

 # Part 9: BONUS: Monitoring your dev box with Azure Monitor